peidevs/Resources/doc/Onboard_for_organizers.md

 * Google Drive
     - Used for a few private docs, most of which are old and dusty.
     - e.g. Prep for planning meetings, and then notes/action items.
+    - note: the team/org for Google Drive folder is actually under DS's account, not `peidevs`
 * GitHub
     - [here](https://github.com/orgs/peidevs/repositories)
     - We have an organization, "peidevs".